commonsguy/cwac-richedit/README.markdown

 CWAC RichEditText: Letting Users Make Text Pretty
 =================================================

+**UPDATE: This project is discontinued, pending some possible future from-scratch rewrite.**

 Android's `EditText` widget supports formatted (a.k.a., "rich text") editing.
 It just lacks any way for the user to supply formatting, and it does not provide much in the